westerlymerlin/Oxide-XY-Controller/docs/app_control.md

 def generate_api_key(key_len)
 ```

-generate a new api key
+generate a new random api-key

 <a id="app_control.writesettings"></a>